smeg-of-lister/chunteyDuino/README.md

 1. The file processor - which reads the input file from the SDCard, parses the file structure (currently only TZX/CDT files), converts to an simplified internal format and fills a FIFO buffer.
 This runs in a loop, checking if the buffer is filled and fetching more data from the SD card if it is not.

-2. The pulse generator - this is an interrupt routine which reads from the FIFO buffer, parses the internal format and generates digital pulses on the ArduiTape's output pin.
+2. The pulse generator - this is an interrupt routine which reads from the FIFO buffer, parses the internal format and generates digital pulses on the microcontroller's output pin.

 ## Internal Format